ALBERTA

 Upper Terre Blanche Post

 A North West Co. post on the North Saskatchewan River in competition with the HBC's Nelson House.
-Relocated in 1810.
+Closed in 1801, but re-opened in November 1810.
+Also known variously as Old White Earth Post, Little White Earth Post, or White Mud Fort (1).
+Abandoned in April 1813.

 Pigeon Lake Post

-A Hudson's Bay Co. post located at Pigeon Lake, as shown on an 1888 NWMP map.
+A Hudson's Bay Co. post located at the northwestern end of Pigeon Lake.

 Lac Ste.
 Anne Post

-A Hudson's Bay Co. post on Lac Ste.
+A Hudson's Bay Co. post or store on the southern shore of Lac Ste.
 Anne, near the Lac Ste.
-Anne Oblate Mission (1842).
+Anne Mission (1842), west of Alberta Beach.

 Lac La Nonne Post